doublewordai/helm-charts/system/README.md

    SIGNOZ_EMAIL and SIGNOZ_PASSWORD are arbitrary here i.e. they are being set for the admin account of the resulting SigNoz installation.

    You can also pass in `SLACK_WEBHOOK`, which will configure alerts to push to the alerts channel in the relevant server.
+   Fourth is `INSTALL_RAG_ALERT` which will configure alerts just for a rag server.

    See `values.yaml` for further configuration.